fsislaben/stats_crash_course/pages/hypotheses.md

 At the end of the day you are either going to say ***"I fail to reject the null hypothesis"*** or ***"I reject the null hypothesis".***
 There should be no mention of accepting any hypotheses at all.

-The slight difference is wording makes all the difference in the world.
+This may seem like a trivial difference in wording but it is extremely important.

 When you have a p-value < 0.05 and you reject your null hypotheses you are merely stating that you have enough evidence to say that the assumption that the two populations are indistinguishable is not the case.
 When you have a p-value > 0.05 and you fail to reject your null hypothesis you are merely stating that you DO NOT have enough evidence to say that the two populations are distinguishable.